 We currently have five Circuit Stewards, they are:-

-At present we only have two post holder ‘bios’.
+At present we only have three post holder ‘bios’.
 The others should follow in due course.

 In September 1973 I arrived in Coventry to do a 1 year PGCE course as an enthusiastic 22 year old whose new wife was doing research in the Physics department at Warwick university.
 We found a warm welcome at Lime tree Park for what was suppose to be a short 2 year visit whilst Helen completed her research at Warwick University.
 Nearly 40 years later we are still here, as I had the privilege of working my way up from Science Teacher through Year Head and to Assistant Head Pastoral before retiring in December 2010 in one of Coventry’s most popular Comprehensive schools who kept promoting me.
 Given that our talents and skills are gifts from God I have always tried to use them in all aspects of life, but especially within the churches we attended.
 I have been a youth club/YPF Leader encouraging young people to get involved in leading worship, Youth and Education Secretary, Trainer of youth workers and Junior church staff.
 During one of Youth events at the MAYC weekend it was at a service in the Albert Hall with the Rev. Donald English preaching that my faith became personal, ( faith of heart and head.)